to expand and on to minimise the details.

 7. Are all customers' names reported to CIBIL?

-Customers who have availed of a loan or a credit card from a CIBIL member are reported to CIBIL.
+Customers who have applied for or availed of a loan or a credit card from a CIBIL member are reported to CIBIL.
 Details of liability accounts such as savings, fixed deposits and recurring deposits are not shared with CIBIL.

 8. Does the Bureau decide whether the member should lend or not?